pdjr-modules/NOP100/hardware/README.md

 A DC-DC converter takes power from the NMEA bus (NET-S/NET-C) and outputs 5VDC 400mA to the module.

-The Teensy 4.0 on-board 3.3VDC output is available by a solder bridge for exteral 3.3V consumers.
+A solder bridge connection allows the 3.3VDC 250mA output of the Teensy 4.0 to be used as the supply for all 3.3VDC consumers.

-If the 3.3VDC 250mA maximum that the Teensy can supply is not adequate, then an additional 3.3VDC 300mA DC-DC converter can be installed on the module PCB and the solder-bridge to the Teensy supply removed.
+If the Teensy's 250mA limit is insufficient for **NOP100** consumers, then a 3.3VDC 600mA DC-DC converter can be installed on the module PCB and the solder-bridge to the Teensy supply removed.

 ### CAN interface